jeremyBanks/ez/crates/ez/docs/int.md

 ```

 This was motivated by my experience working on [Advent of Code 2021][AOC-2021]
 problems both in Rust and in Python.
-I found myself repeating a lot of
+I found myself dooping a lot of boilerplate
-boilerplate in Rust for things that often aren't worth worrying about when
+in Rust for things that often aren't worth worrying about when trying to write
-trying to write ephemeral code, such as for competitive programming.
-A few weeks
+ephemeral code, such as for competitive programming.
+A few weeks later
-later [Nick Cameron announced `ezio`][EZIO], a crate with similar goals for file
+[Nick Cameron announced `ezio`][EZIO], a crate with similar goals for file IO,
-IO, which was encouraging.
+which was encouraging.

 [`Int`] isn't an unbounded "big" integer like in Python.
 However, it is an
 [`i128`], so it can fit a value from any of the widely-used integer sizes (if we